yuanzhibang-tool/TTQM-Docs/en/question/build-in-module.md

 ### 6. `ttqm-support` :id=6

-> This module provides some helper classes commonly used by `TTQM`
+> This module provides some util classes frequently in by `TTQM`

 <!-- tabs:start -->